plexinc/papr/docs/api/schema.md

 The options are exported as a result type (the second value in the return tuple).

+The `defaults` option can be a static object, a function that returns an object or an async function that returns an object.

 **Parameters:**

 | Name                       | Type                          | Attribute |